Enya Breen: International career

 Breen was selected for the Munster Under-18 Development squad when she was just 15 and won the U18 interprovincial title with them in 2017.
 She was also selected for the Ireland Under-18 Sevens team and for the Ireland Women's Sevens Development squad in 2019 who played in the Dubai Sevens.

 She made her Munster senior debut, against Connacht, in 2018.
 She was still a teenager when she got selected for the Ireland women's national rugby union team Autumn Internationals in 2018 but could not take part due to a shoulder injury.

 Breen made her Ireland senior debut in the fourth round of the 2019 Women's Six Nations Championship, when she started at outside centre against France, aged 19.
 She also started against Wales in the final round.

 Injury ruled her out of the 2020 Women's Six Nations but she was recovered in time to play in the rescheduled final game against Italy.

 In the 2021 Women's Six Nations she was a replacement against Wales and Italy.

+She was named in Ireland's side for the 2025 Six Nations Championship in March.
+She was announced as a member of the Irish squad to the Rugby World Cup in England.